-The Government of Grenada has received financing from the World Bank toward the cost of the Unleashing the Blue Economy of the Caribbean Project (UBEC) and intends to apply part of the proceeds for the consulting services for the
+The Government of Grenada has received financing from the World Bank toward the cost of the Unleashing the Blue Economy of the Caribbean Project (UBEC) and intends to apply part of the proceeds for the consulting services for the Monitoring and Evaluating Specialist.

 The main objective of the M&E Consultant is to develop and administer tools and mechanisms to systematically track, measure and report the performance of the Project using the Results Framework while providing strategic information for evidence-based decision making.
 As part of the assessment process, due diligence will be conducted by verifying applicants’ certificates and background.
 The selected applicant will be invited to an interview.